 Our Organizational History

-by Rev. Dr. Glenn Schaeffer – Past President
+by Rev. Dr. Glenn Schaeffer – Founding President

-In 2002, the delegates attending the Lutheran Church – Canada Convention, held in Kitchener, Ontario, passed Resolution 02.1.02 which stated, “That Lutheran Church – Canada provide leadership in the formation of an autonomous Canadian Lutherans for Life organization.”
+Then in 2002, the delegates attending the Lutheran Church – National Canadian Convention, held in Kitchener, Ontario, passed Resolution 02.1.02 which stated, “That Lutheran Church – Canada provide leadership in the formation of an autonomous Canadian Lutherans for Life organization.”
 Following the National Convention, the Social Ministry Committee of the East District decided to be a catalyst making this resolution become reality.
 After a couple of gatherings an ad hoc committee of laypeople and clergy from the East District was created for the purpose of submitting the application for incorporation to the Canadian government.
-I am pleased to report that on August 11, 2003 Lutherans for Life – Canada was registered as a not-for-profit organization with Industry Canada.
-We have, also, submitted an application to be recognized as a charitable organization.
-Unfortunately, that request has not yet been granted.
-Please keep this matter in your prayers.
+On August 11, 2003 Lutherans for Life – Canada was registered as a not-for-profit organization with Industry Canada.
+Subsequently an application was submitted to be recognized as a charitable organization.
+Unfortunately, that request was not granted.
+Finally on February 7, 2004, forty people met at Our Saviour Lutheran Church, Toronto, Ontario to celebrate the formation of Lutherans for Life – Canada.

 You may be thinking, “This sounds like a worthy cause, but my schedule is already packed full with activities.
 Why should I, or the members of my congregation, become involved in Lutherans for Life – Canada?”
 I could respond, “Because we bought you breakfast” or “Because a synodical resolution says so,” but these reasons are not very compelling.